gerritjvv/dbexport/README.md

-  -p, --password password                   DB password -q, --query select-query                  db select query to use in the export -f, --file filename                       The file to output the data to -c, --compression compression             Can be clojure.lang.LazySeq@14bddd8a -D, --delimiter delimiter      ,          What field separator default is , -E, --quote quote                         Character to use to enclose fields default is nil -h, --help
+  -p, --password password                   DB password -q, --query select-query                  db select query to use in the export -f, --file filename                       The file to output the data to -c, --compression compression             Can be gzip, snappy, none -D, --delimiter delimiter      ,          What field separator default is , -E, --quote quote                         Character to use to enclose fields default is nil -h, --help